Alpenglow88/oTTo/scripts/README.md

 This is a password for a system login if required.
 This enables the user to reference `PASSWORD` when needing to, without the need to remember different login information.

 *NOTE it  is not good practice to include passwords for anything in your code.
-Whilst `DONOTINCLUDE` files and password managers are widely used, OTTO is designed for predominantly closed systems and as such you could include a password here if you choose to but it is advised to __never__ commit these to the repository*
+Whilst `DONOTINCLUDE` files and password managers are widely used, oTTo is designed for predominantly closed systems and as such you could include a password here if you choose to but it is advised to __never__ commit these to the repository*

 ### `OPTIONS`

 This field is where you define the Cucumber tags to be tested.
 These must be in the format `-t\\@<tag_name>` in order to work.
 Adding tags is discussed in more detail in the [features README](../features/README.md) but tags are very helpful for organising your tests so it is advised that you ensure all tests are tagged.
-If this is left blank OTTO will run **ALL** the feature file scenarios.
+If this is left blank oTTo will run **ALL** the feature file scenarios.

 ### `DRIVER`